 HOW TO AUDIT YOUR IT INITIATIVES

 The critical first step: Plan the audit well, that is, define your audit goals, objectives and scope.
 Internal auditors need to review and assess the overall project plan(s) and project management of the IT initiative.
-Auditors should also assess the accuracy and completeness of the proposed IT solution design and the data requirements for its implementation, by:
+Auditors should perform the following tasks when assessing the accuracy and completeness of the proposed IT solution design and the data requirements for implementation:

-Evaluating the “build versus buy” decision to ensure the least expensive yet effective path is chosen.
+- Evaluate the “build vs. buy” decision to ensure that the least expensive yet effective path is chosen.

-Evaluating and monitoring management’s project plans for the various system changes that will be required.
+- Evaluate and monitor management’s project plans for various required system changes.

-Assessing the completeness and appropriateness of management’s systems and database design, including security and privacy aspects;
+- Assess the completeness and appropriateness of management’s systems and database design, including security and privacy aspects.

-Verifying and testing the integrity of any data conversion process;
+- Verify and test the integrity of any data conversion process.

-Reviewing the startup of production systems and data to ensure data integrity is maintained and “back out” plans in the event of a problem will be effective.
+- Review the startup of production systems and data to ensure that data integrity is maintained and “backout” plans in the event of a problem will be effective.

-Auditors also should assess the comprehensiveness and completeness of the startup of operational responsibilities within the organization for the new IT solution by:
+Auditors should also perform the following tasks when assessing the comprehensiveness and completeness of the startup of operational responsibilities within the organization for the new IT solution:

-Evaluating and monitoring management’s project plans for the various operational requirements.
+- Evaluate and monitor management’s project plans for various operational requirements.

-Assessing the completeness and appropriateness of the operational policies and procedures that are developed, communications and management of user expectations and the training that is planned to support implementation.
+- Assess the completeness and appropriateness of the operational policies and procedures that are developed, communications and management of user expectations, and the training that is planned to support implementation.

-An organization’s IT initiatives can cover a broad span of processes, technologies and just as importantly, they can affect business operations in a variety of ways.
+An organization’s IT initiatives can cover a broad span of processes, technologies and just as importantly, they can affect business operations in various ways.
 The audit planning phase needs to ensure the proper focus of the audit efforts.
-The IIA published a Global Technology Audit Guide (GTAG #12) which provides comprehensive planning guidance for auditing IT projects and is a highly recommended read.
+The IIA published a Global Technology Audit Guide (GTAG #12), which provides comprehensive planning guidance for auditing IT projects and is a highly recommended read.

 Like most audits, the audit of an IT initiative generally involves three phases: planning, fieldwork and audit reporting.
 IT initiatives, however, do come in many shapes and sizes, so the audit of an IT initiative must also be flexible and risk-based.